-Certificate Program in Health Care Policy and Administration
+Certificate Program in Health Care Policy and Administration (Not accepting new applicants at this time)

 This program is intended for students who are interested in pursuing mid-level careers in the health-care field or for those already working in the field who want to expand their knowledge without pursuing a formal graduate degree program in health administration.
-The program is composed of five courses in the departments of political science and public administration, health education, finance, and related areas.
+The program is composed of five courses in the departments of political - science and public administration, health education, finance, and related areas.

-- Health Care Policy (PSC 5330) or Issues in Public Health (PUBH 664) - Health Care Delivery Systems (PSC 5350) or PUBH 664 - Health Systems Management (PSC 6440) - Two additional courses chosen from the Departments of Health and Rehabilitative Services, Economics, Sociology, Finance, or Management, in consultation with a faculty adviser from the MPA program.
+- Health Care Policy (PSC 5330) or Issues in Public Health (PUBH 664) - Health Care Delivery Systems (PSC 5350) or PUBH 664 - Health Systems Management (PSC 6440) - Two additional courses chosen from the Departments of Health and Rehabilitative Services,

+Economics, Sociology, Finance, or Management, in consultation with a faculty adviser from the MPA program.

 Joint J.D./M.P.A.
-Degree
+Degree (Not accepting new applicants at this time)